tiprankstipranks

 Future impairment charges could adversely affect our operating results.

-As of December 31, 2023, $8.0 billion, or 66.2%, of the Company's combined total assets consisted of goodwill and intangible assets, including FCC licenses and network affiliation agreements.
-During the fourth quarter of 2023, Nexstar recorded a $35 million impairment of goodwill and finite-lived intangible assets attributable to a digital business.
-The Company regularly tests its goodwill and other intangible assets for impairment.
-If the carrying amount of goodwill and intangible assets is revised downward due to impairment, such non-cash charge could materially affect the Company's financial position and results of operations.
-See "Critical Accounting Estimates-Valuation of Goodwill and Intangible Assets."
+As of December 31, 2024, $7.7 billion, or 67.1%, of our combined total assets consisted of goodwill, indefinite-lived intangible assets (FCC licenses) and definite-lived intangible assets (network affiliation agreements and other).
+We regularly test our goodwill and other intangible assets for impairment.
+If the carrying amount of goodwill and intangible assets is revised downward due to impairment, such non-cash charge could materially affect our financial position and results of operations.
+See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates."

 Accounting & Financial Operations - Risk 3